handsontable/handsontable/docs/content/guides/internationalization/language.md

 ## List of translatable features

-Below you'll find a list of features which can be translated:
+Below is a list of features which can be translated:

 * Dropdown menu
 * Filtering